 1.1.
-This document introduces you to the DoDPI Numerical Evaluation Scoring System.
-There are other numerical scoring systems in existence; however, the DoDPI system is the preferred and standardized system of evaluation used throughout the Federal government.
+This document introduces the NCCA Numerical Evaluation Scoring System.
+There are other numerical scoring systems in existence; however, the NCCA system is the preferred and standardized system of evaluation used throughout the Federal government.

 1.2.
 The information in this document pertains only to manual numerical evaluation of physiological data.
-You will learn the diagnostic features and decision rules DoDPI uses in evaluating physiological waveforms/tracings obtained by the following three polygraph recording sensors: pneumograph (PN), electrodermal (ED), and cardiovascular (CV) sensor.
+Students will learn the diagnostic features and decision rules NCCA uses in evaluating physiological waveforms/tracings obtained by the following three polygraph recording sensors: pneumograph (PN), electrodermal (ED), and cardiovascular (CV) sensor.

 1.3.
-The DoDPI system consists of two numerical evaluation scales; the three- and sevenposition scale.
-Although the three-position scale is more conservative and objective, DoDPI advocates use of the seven-position scale.
+The NCCA system consists of two numerical evaluation scales; the three- and sevenposition scale.
+Although the three-position scale is more conservative and objective, NCCA advocates use of the seven-position scale.
 The seven-position scale has a tendency to reduce the number of No Opinion decisions by allowing an examiner to assign greater values to each recording channel.

 1.4.
-You will initially be introduced to the three-position scale.
-When you have acquired the requisite proficiency with its usage, you will transition to learning the seven-position scale.
+Initially, the three-position scale will be introduced.
+Following requisite proficiency with the three-position scale, the seven-position scale will be introduced.
 The three-position scale is easier to learn than the seven-position scale because there are fewer scoring rules and the range of potential values to assign is less.
 Some Federal agencies rely principally on the three-position scale, others rely only on the seven-position scale and yet other agencies use both scales situationally.
-Consequently, DoDPI teaches both evaluation scales.
+Consequently, NCCA teaches both evaluation scales.

 1.5.
 The three- and seven-position numerical evaluation scales are technique or format dependent and therefore are not applicable to all testing formats used in psychophysiological detection of deception (PDD) (i.e., Peak-of-Tension Test, Relevant/Irrelevant Screening Test).
-The evaluation of physiological data pertaining to other testing formats that are not dependent on manual numerical scoring are addressed in other publications and other courses of instruction within the DoDPI Psychophysiological Detection of Deception Program (i.e., PDD 504, Methods I and PDD 505, Methods II).
+The evaluation of physiological data pertaining to other testing formats that are not dependent on manual numerical scoring are addressed in other publications and other courses of instruction within the NCCA Psychophysiological Detection of Deception Program (i.e., PDD 504, Methods I and PDD 505, Methods II).

 1.6.
-It is absolutely critical that you dedicate yourself to mastering test data analysis for peoples' lives may, at times, depend upon it.
-As you will learn, there may be few lonelier times in an examiner's life than when rendering a decision outcome that is in opposition to the expectation of others.
-In other words, you are going to routinely make decisions about the veracity of an individual and the decisions you make will, at times, not be what others anticipated.
+It is absolutely critical that test data analysis be mastered, for peoples' lives may, at times, depend upon it.
+There may be few lonelier times in an examiner's life than when rendering a decision outcome that is in opposition to the expectation of others.
+In other words, examiners are going to routinely make decisions about the veracity of an individual and the decisions examiners make will, at times, not be what others anticipated.